Ingan121/ClassicWindowSwitcher/README.md

 # Classic Window Switcher
 * Classic Window Switcher (cws) is a reimplementation of the classic CSRSS Windows Alt+Tab window switcher, designed to work on modern versions of Windows, including Windows 11 24H2 and later.
-* Also, it features more modern features, such as UWP icon support, richer navigation with mouse and arrow keys, and more.
+* Also, it features more modern features, such as UWP icon support, richer navigation with mouse and arrow keys, better HiDPI support, and more.
 * Based on the Simple Window Switcher (sws) from ExplorerPatcher by Valinet.

 ![Build status](https://github.com/valinet/sws/actions/workflows/build.yml/badge.svg)